Clifford Circuits can be Properly PAC Learned if and only if $\textsf{RP}=\textsf{NP}$: Generating Samples with Certain Constraints

 \begin{corollary} Let

 be a one-dimensional affine subspace of $n \times k$ matrices over $\{0, 1\}$ such that for all $i$, $v_i \neq w_i$ and $v_i, w_i \neq 0$.
 Finally, let $\Theta'$ be an arbitrary $n \times k$ submatrix of $\Theta$.
-Then there exists a set of $kn + k - 1$ samples that constrain $\Theta'$ to only have consistent solutions lying in $v + \Span(w)$ for CNOT circuit $C$.
+Then there exists a set of $(2k-1)n$ samples that constrain $\Theta'$ to only have consistent solutions lying in $\{v, v+w\}$ for CNOT circuit $C$.
 Furthermore these samples can be efficiently generated. \end{corollary} \begin{proof} WLOG, we will let the set of $k$ different columns we choose for $\Theta'$ to be columns $1$ through $k$.
 We will use induction on $k$ to prove this corollary, with the base case covered by \cref{lemma:create_sol_basic}.
-Now let us assume that we have samples that constrain columns $2$ through $k$ to lie in
+Now let us assume that we have samples that constrain columns $2$ through $k$ to be either

 The goal will be to generate constraints such that if column 2 is $v_2$ then column 1 must be $v_1$.
 Otherwise, if column 2 is $v_2 + w_2$ then column 1 is constrained to be $v_1 + w_1$.
-To start us off, \cref{lemma:create_sol_basic} lets us constrain column $1$ to lie in $v_1 + \Span(w_1)$.
-We can then use \cref{lemma:create_sol_basic} again to constrain the sum of columns $1$ and $2$ to lie in $v_1 + v_2 + \Span(w_1 + w_2)$.
-If we focus on columns $1$ and $2$, the solutions to this specific constraint lie in an affine subspace that starts with either

-and then adds the same vector to both columns.
-To lie in the intersection of the solutions we already have, we will need to set column $2$ to either be $v_2$ or $v_2 + w_2$ such that the the whole set of columns from $2$ to $k$ lies in either
+To start us off, we can use \cref{lemma:create_sol_basic} to constrain the sum of columns $1$ and $2$ to be either $v_1 + w_1$ or $v_1 + w_1 + v_2 + w_2$.
+If we focus on columns $1$ and $2$, the solutions to this constraint lie in an affine subspace defined by:

-as described before.
-The only way to get to the first value is to add
+for arbitrary vector $u$.
+We then apply \cref{lemma:create_sol_basic} again to constrain column $1$ to be either $v_1$ or $v_1+w_1$.
+Thus the first two columns must either be